 The Bible also promises that God can provide us with what we need to keep going in the face of suffering.
 This is not the small print, but is written large across the Bible, and in people’s lives today.
 “Those who suffer he delivers in the suffering; he speaks to them in their affliction” (Job 36:15).
 “You, God, see the trouble of the afflicted; you consider their grief and take it in hand” (Psalm 10:14).
 The people who spoke in the videos I watched last night are teaching me what it means to hold onto faith when nothing else seems secure.
 They are the experts in trusting God and keeping going – there is often no other option.
 I have looked in more depth at God’s heart for those who suffer, and our source of hope, in a previous post.

 Jesus makes it clear that we are to be his hands and feet in helping to relieve pain and suffering.
 He taught that “Anyone who has two shirts should share with the one who has none, and anyone who has food should do the same” (Luke 3:11), and “Love your enemies, do good to those who hate you” (Luke 6:27).
 He healed the sick and fed the hungry, and said that those who follow him would do even greater things (John 14:12).
 Some Christians are bothered by the question of whether we should be teaching people about Jesus or filling bellies, but as far as I can see the Biblical imperative is that we must do both.
-My own very small efforts are, I hope, a step in that direction.

 The best that theologians working on this topic can manage, if they want to maintain the belief that God is capable of doing anything he chooses, are a series of conjectures.
 It seems that we have been given the gift of freedom to choose our actions – including wrong ones.
 Perhaps, some say, God in his love and wisdom has also chosen to limit his power or precise knowledge of the future in order to allow all of creation to find its course in life.
 Or maybe God achieves his purposes not despite but through the muddle of human and non-human actions that make up the present world.
 There’s also the question of whether God is at war with Satan (even if his victory is inevitable)?
 Or perhaps our human minds are simply unable to understand the full set of reasons for why God would allow suffering in the world?